sanikakonde/finance-dashboard/README.md

 ### Role-Based UI (Admin / Viewer)

-**Admin**
-- Can add transactions
-- Can delete transactions
+- Admin can add and delete transactions

-**Viewer**
-- Can only view data
+- Viewer can only view data

----

-### Insights Section
-- Shows highest spending category
-- Displays total number of transactions

----

-##  Notes

-- This project uses mock/static data
-- No backend is used
-- Focus is on frontend design and functionality
+- This is implemented on the frontend for demonstration.

 ---